 Requirement 1c: Review the BSA Safety Afloat policy.
 Explain to your counselor how this applies to rowing activities.

-Requirement 2: Before doing the following requirements, successfully complete the BSA swimmer test.
+Requirement 2: Before completing requirements 4, 5, 6, and 7, successfully complete the BSA swimmer test.

 Requirement 3: Review the characteristics of life jackets most appropriate for rowing and why one must always be worn while rowing.
 Then demonstrate how to select and fit a life jacket.